tensorflow/examples/lite/examples/pose_estimation/android/README.md

 `Open an existing Android Studio project`.

-* From the `Open File or Project` window that appears, navigate to and select the `tensorflow-lite/examples/pose_estimation/android` directory from wherever you cloned the TensorFlow Lite sample GitHub repo.
+* From the `Open File or Project` window that appears, navigate to and select the `lite/examples/pose_estimation/android` directory from wherever you cloned the `tensorflow/examples` GitHub repo.
 Click `OK`.

 * If it asks you to do a `Gradle Sync`, click `OK`.